 In August, 1867, Dutch Dan joined Moore’s other recent partners, Ned Livingston and Truman Young, to rob a general store in Cornish, Maine, of over $20,000.
 According to Moore, as soon as Dutch Dan was arrested in Boston, he immediately informed the police of the names and whereabouts of his partners on the job.
 His treachery earned him little: in 1868 he was tried and convicted, and sentenced to seven years in the Maine State Prison.
 He was pardoned after five years.

-In 1874, Dutch Dan appeared in court to give evidence against John A. Olmstead, a brother of the wife of counterfeiter William E. Brockway.
+In 1874, Dutch Dan appeared in court to give evidence against John A. Olmstead (whom the Boston Journal claimed was a brother of the wife of counterfeiter William E. Brockway, but this is unsubstantiated.)
 Dan said that Olmstead, an engraver by trade, had helped harden the drill bits used by himself and several other burglars.
 It was around this time that Dutch Dan and his wife hosted in their Manhattan home Piano Charley Bullard, who had arrived from Europe after many years on the run following the Boylston Bank robbery with Adam Worth.
 Dutch Dan pointed authorities to Bullard, who was taken to prison in Massachusetts.

 Dan was arrested on suspicion several times between 1874 and 1878, but nothing stuck.
 Then, in August 1878, Frank McCoy and James Irving were arrested for breaking into a piano store in New York, and police believed that Dutch Dan had fitted the keys for them.
 Dan’s house was searched, and many wax molds, key blanks, and burglars’ tools were found.
 He was later discharged, though there seemed to be an abundance of evidence against him.